ConfettiFX/The-Forge/README.md

 * macOS [![Build Status](https://travis-ci.org/ConfettiFX/The-Forge.svg?branch=master)](https://travis-ci.org/ConfettiFX/The-Forge)

 # News
+## Release 1.02 - January 31st, 2018
+* Fixed all the issues menioned in the issue tracker.
+* Removed the NVX commands, we don't use them and they seem to confuse people.
+* Dealing with multiple resolutions on PC is now a bit easier.
+We need to expose this in the GUI, so that you can switch in full-screen between -let's say- 1080p and 4k back and forth
+* For macOS the procedural planet unit test works now too.
+That should bring macOS on par with PC on the macOS platforms we are currently testing.
+All unit tests and the Visibility Buffer work.
+* We improved performance of the Visibility Buffer on macOS a bit more.
+Now if you have a comparable GPU on the PC, the performance should be on a similar level on macOS and PC.

 ## Release 1.01 - January 25th, 2018

 * Mainly improved the performance of the macOS build. macOS is now using the same art assets as the PC and the performance of the triangle filtering compute shader is improved.